University Counseling Services

 Any student who is interested in counseling can email us at email@example.com to request the link for the initial paperwork.
-These forms take approximately 30 minutes to complete, so don't start them until you have enough time to complete them.
-After we receive your completed forms, your case will be assigned to a counselor, who will contact you to schedule your first appointment.
+These forms take approximately 30 minutes to complete, so don't start them until you have enough time to finish them.
+After we receive your completed forms, your case will be assigned to a counselor as soon as one is available, and they will contact you to schedule your first appointment.

 Common Mental Health Concerns in College Students and Important Resources